WiN Canada Student Scholarship

 - One (1) scholarship for a woman currently enrolled and in good standing in a technical college or trade school program, with a clear, demonstrated interest and career path in the nuclear industry

+This year a fourth scholarship will be offered in one of the above categories based on merit.
 The winners of the scholarship are also invited to attend the WiN Canada conference.
-Conference registration, accommodations and travel expenses will be covered by WiN Canada, up to a maximum of $1,500.00.
+Conference registration, accommodations and travel expenses will be covered by WiN Canada, up to a maximum of $1,500.00 for the 2021 conference.

 - Undergraduate – Sara Dara, University of Ontario Institute of Technology, Nuclear Engineering (Honours)

 - Graduate – Jessica Gauthier, University of New Brunswick (UNB)/New Brunswick Community College, Masters of Science in Chemical Engineering/Control Room Operator Internship Program

 - Technical – Amanda Stockbridge, Algonquin College, Applied Nuclear Science and Radiation Safety

 - Undergraduate – Franki Race, University of Calgary, Natural Sciences, Energy Sciences and Geoscience Concentrations